oghie/skillsets/HERMES.md

 # skillsets for Hermes

-This repository is a single plugin that bundles eight self-contained engineering and research skills compatible with Hermes Agent.
+This repository is a single plugin that bundles nine self-contained engineering and research skills compatible with Hermes Agent.
 Each skill is a model-agnostic instruction set: it classifies the task, gathers evidence, applies domain references, and verifies before handoff.

 ## Install for Hermes